SAP/component-operator-runtime/website/content/en/docs/generators/kustomize.md

   package kustomize

   type KustomizeGeneratorOptions struct {
-  TemplateSuffix *string
+  // If defined, only files with the given suffix are considered as templates TemplateSuffix *string
   // If defined, the given left delimiter will be used to parse go templates;
   // otherwise, defaults to '{{'